grimlockrocks/alexa-swift3-sample-app/README.md

 # alexa-swift3-sample-app
 A sample iOS/Swift3 app that brings Alexa Voice Service to your phone.

 Disclaimer: This repository is not affiliated with, maintained, authorized, endorsed or sponsored by Amazon or any of its affiliates.
 Please use it as an example to learn Alexa Voice Service.
+The code is not production level, rather, a prototype that demonstrates the capability of Alexa.
 Please refer to the official instructions from the [website](https://developer.amazon.com/alexa-voice-service).

 Features:
 * Login with Amazon, using scope alexa:all